m3dwards/longmynd.org/content/weather/weather-from-5th-february.md

 title: Weather from 5th February
 date: 2024-02-08T16:24:53.750Z
 ---
+Today has changed a lot, yesterday it looked like being ok but blown out on the Wrekin, today it's light variable direction winds but clagged in around here all day.
+Sunday might be on for HG at the Mynd, but blown out for PG, better air though.

+\-------------------------------------------

 Not exactly great, but a chance Saturday morning might be on at The Wrekin.
 SE and could be too strong as a strong wind gradient.
 Rain in the afternoon is the current forecast

 \---------------------------------------